SM1974/Artray-TNIR-SDK/README.md

 The source files are still a work in progress.
 The objective of the completed code is described in '20211015 General description of program requirements for capture of images using Artray camera.docx'

+Install .NET Framework 3.5 to allow applications based on .NET Framework 2.0 to run in Windows 10.

 ## Usage